Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced professional in [Your field] I am convinced that I would make a perfect fit for this opportunity.
+I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced person in your field I believe that I’d be an ideal candidate for this role.

-Thank you for considering my application.
-I am looking forward to hearing from you.
+Thank you for your consideration of my application.
+I am looking forward receiving your feedback.

 Sincerely,